3 days in Lake Mead National Recreation Area & Boulder City

 Some hikes and activities may not be available due to temperatures or water levels.
 Do your research ahead of time and plan accordingly.

-Stay hydrated and sun-safe
+Stay sun-safe

 Recreate responsibly